-- An effective password, using the default user manager Srp, can be up to 20 characters, although a password of up to 255 characters will be valid. - If you intend in future to configure the server to use legacy authentication (not recommended!), then only the first 8 characters of any password, including that of the SYSDBA, will be read. - masterkey is NOT a recommended password for SYSDBA!
+- An effective password, using the default user manager Srp, can be up to 20 characters.
+Effective password length may be increased using Srp plugin variations implementing other SHA algorithms, for example Srp256 (up to 32 characters) or Srp512 (up to 64 characters).
+At the same time, any password up to 255 characters is perfectly valid, but in case of a brute force attack it's highly possible that duplicated password with length approximately equal to efficient one can be found. - If you intend in future to configure the server to use legacy authentication (not recommended!), then only the first 8 characters of any password, including that of the SYSDBA, will be read. - masterkey is NOT a recommended password for SYSDBA!